 Disclaimer: Unsafe co-sleeping can kill your baby.
-With the right safety guidelines followed very carefully, cosleeping can become a safe and lovely baby sleeping experience with great benefits.
 The author(s) of this article are not responsible for your child's safety: applying these guidelines properly and appropriately for your unique situation, and ensuring your baby's safety is your own responsibility (full disclaimer).

 You've probably heard the warnings about not taking baby into the